cmk/profunctor-optics/poptic/README.md

 Credit to Oleg I think for the diagram.
 Each node in the lattice corresponds to a conjunction of type class constraints on a function of the type `p a b -> p s t`.
-For example, at the bottom (top in the diagram) of the hierarchy is a `Setter`, also known as a [semantic editor combinator](http://conal.net/blog/posts/semantic-editor-combinators).
+For example, at the bottom (top in the diagram) of the hierarchy is a `Over`, also known as a [semantic editor combinator](http://conal.net/blog/posts/semantic-editor-combinators).
-Setters have the following type
+Overs have the following type

 ```
-type Setter s t a b = forall p. c p => p a b -> p s t
+type Over s t a b = forall p. c p => p a b -> p s t
 ```

 where the constraint `c` is given by the conjunction of the `Profunctor`, `Strong`, `Choice`, `Traversing`, and `Mapping` type classes.